Tax time is back in Malaysia.

 Info-Tech’s system offers you:

-- Complete HR, Payroll & Tax platform
+- Complete HRMS, Payroll & Tax platform

 - Filing reminders to ensure you meet every deadline